-Root canals and crowns are available at Sedation and Implant Dentistry Irvine in Irvine and the surrounding area.
+Root canals and crowns are available at Total Care Implant Dentistry in Irvine and the surrounding area.
 We may be able to help save your cracked tooth.
 Call us today at (949) 258-9682 to schedule an appointment and learn more.

 Symptoms of a Cracked Tooth